Dr Luigi Di Martino

 Dr Keith D. Parry

-Keith D. Parry is a Senior Lecturer at the University of Winchester (UK).
-His research interests are based on the sociology of sport, with a focus on sports fandom and the spectator experience.
-His research has made use of innovative methodologies, such as Autoethnography, to provide a greater understanding of sports fans.
-He has collaborated with international colleagues to publish studies on international sports fandom and has co-edited a book examining the relationship between football codes and community.
-Keith’s PhD examined the formation of sports heroes within the setting of a new professional sports team (the GWS GIANTS), it investigated when and how heroes are formed, and who (or what) dictates their emergence.
+Dr Keith D. Parry is Deputy Head of Department in the Department of Sport and Event Management at Bournemouth University.
+His research interests are based on the sociology of sport, with a focus on inclusion, health and sports fans.
+His knowledge and expertise have also been recognised with invitations to write for websites such as The Conversation and News.com.au, allowing him to disseminate his knowledge to a wide audience.
+He is an award-winning teacher and writer, receiving a UN Day Media Award for a co-authored media piece: Pushing casual sport to the margins threatens cities’ social cohesion.
+Keith’s PhD (from the Institute for Culture and Society) examined the formation of sports heroes within the setting of a new professional sports team (the GWS GIANTS); it investigated when and how heroes are formed and who (or what) dictates their emergence.
 His research has examined issues around identity, masculinity, and the conflicts between country and culture in Australia.
-This research has provided him with a deep insight into both the sociology of sport (and sports fans) and the Greater Western Sydney region.
-He frequently contributes to The Conversation and his research is regularly highlighted within the mainstream media.
+This research has provided him with a deep insight into both the sociology of sports (and sports fans) and national identity.
 Contact Keith at firstname.lastname@example.org

 Dr Louise Ryan